4 people dead in 7 shootings, stabbings overnight in Houston area

 Shooting: 5600 Antoine: Prelim info: Male shot in the leg.
 Transported to area hospital. #hounews CC8— Houston Police (@houstonpolice) August 19, 2020

-Houston police say a man was shot on Crestwood Drive near Memorial.
+Houston police say a man was shot on Prestwood Drive near Fondren.

 The man is expected to survive.